Find Out How Attachment Styles Can Affect Your Romantic Relationships

 The secure attachment style is the most desired style as it translates into healthy romantic relationships.
 Since your needs were met during childhood, you aren’t afraid of seeking and receiving intimacy or expressing your feelings.

-You might trust other people with ease and while you depend on them, you don’t become overly attached.
-Closeness doesn’t scare you but promotes a sense of security and fulfilment.
+You might trust other people with ease, and while you depend on them, you don’t become overly attached.
+Closeness doesn’t scare you but promotes a sense of security and fulfillment.

 Anxious attachment style

 While securely attached children are keen on exploring their environment, anxious children approach it with distrust and fear.
 Being wary of the surroundings comes from an inconsistent parenting style.
 When a caregiver is supportive one minute and then neglectful the next, a child learns that they can’t rely on anyone and struggles to develop social bonds as a result.